Adrian-Yan/Bookmarklets-Zoo/README.md

 This is fancy collection of various bookmarklets.
 And also teach you how to write your own bookmarklet.

+Currently, I am working on a browser add-in that can arrange and collect the bookmarklet you favored.
+It also provides a graphic interface to create bookmarklets easily.
+If you like this, please light up a star🌟 for this repo.
+Moreover, if you have some ideas on bookmarklets, or you find error & typo in this repo, feel free to put forwards an issue.
+Thanks for your contribution!

 ## Bookmarklet

 What is a bookmarklet?